open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 and corresponding implementations in the SDK, achieving this goal is not feasible.

+OpenTelemetry Logs SDK users require:

+- A declarative configuration to conveniently address the most popular use cases.
+- A dynamic hook for advanced customization and flexibility.

 Address [Specify how Logs SDK implements Enabled #4207](https://github.com/open-telemetry/opentelemetry-specification/issues/4207).

 ## Explanation